 What is the nature of God?
 What is he like?
-This post will be taking a brief look at the nature of God, seeking to get an overview of his nature and character.
+This post will take a brief look at the nature of God, seeking to get an overview of his nature and character.
 The Bible will be our primary guide to understanding who God is and his attributes.
-But even with the help of the Bible we will be limited in what we can know and understand about God.
+But even with the help of the Bible, we will be limited in what we can know and understand about God.
 We are finite beings seeking to understand the infinite.
 Anything approaching complete understanding is not possible for us.

 The Attributes of God